 \section{Abstract}

-Assuming the Riemann hypothesis (RH) and the linear independence conjecture (LI), we show that the weighted count of primes in multiple disjoint short intervals has a multivariate Gaussian logarithmic limiting distribution with weak negative correlation.
-As a consequence, we derive short-interval counterparts for many important works in the literature of the Shanks–Rényi prime number race, including a sharp phase transition from all races being asymptotically unbiased to the existence of biased races.
-Our result remains novel, even for primes in a single moving interval, especially under a quantitative formulation of the linear independence conjecture (QLI).
+Assuming the Riemann hypothesis (RH) and the linear independence conjecture (LI), we show that the weighted count of primes in multiple short intervals follows a multivariate Gaussian distribution with weak negative correlations.
+As an application, we obtain short-interval analogues of many results in the literature on the Shanks–Rényi prime number race, including a sharp phase transition: biased races between primes in short intervals emerge once the number of intervals exceeds an explicit critical threshold.
+Our result is new even for a single moving interval, particularly under a quantitative formulation of the linear independence conjecture (QLI).